aboutcode-org/univers/README.rst

 **univers** is different:

-- It tracks each ecosystem versionning scheme and how two versions are compared.
+- It tracks each ecosystem versioning scheme and how two versions are compared.

 - It support a growing number of package ecosystems versioning in a single library.